wojtekmach/keathley.github.io/_drafts/2016/2016-04-09-elixir-functions-in-guards.markdown

     guards.exs:18: (module)
 ```

+What Elixir is telling us is that we can't use the functions that we've defined inside of a guard clause.
+But does that make any sense? `is_list/1` and `is_binary/1` are functions and we can use those in guards.
+Why can't we use functions that we define?

-It turns out that Elixir only allows a subset of "blessed" built-in functions inside guard clauses.
-There are ways around this issue, but to fully understand the *reason* behind this decision we need to understand Elixir's pattern matching, functional purity, and a bit of the history of Erlang.
+To fully understand the reason behind this decision we need to understand functional purity, Elixir's pattern matching, and a bit of Erlang's history.

 ## Purity and Side effects

-Purity is a term thats used a lot in functional programming circles.
+Purity is a oft used term in functional programming circles.
 Without getting too rigorous a function is "pure" if it:

-1) Always returns the same result given the same argument
+1. Always returns the same result given the same argument
-2) Has no side effects.
+2. Has no side effects.

-The first clause is easy enough to understand so lets focus on the second clause.
+The first clause is easy enough to understand so lets focus on the second.

 Side effects in this case refer to modifying state or interacting with the outside world.
-This could involve reading some state from an ETS table, talking to another process, or reading some data off the disk.
+This could involve reading some state from an ETS table, talking to another process, or reading some data off a disk.
 Elixir, much like Erlang, isn't a "pure" language in the sense that we're describing here.
 Thats OK.
-We rely heavily on being able to perform IO, send messages between processes, etc.
+We rely heavily on performing IO, sending messages between processes, interacting with filesystems.
+Its a crucial part of Elixir and Erlang's usability.

-But it does mean that we can't **rely** on all Elixir functions being pure.
+This doesn't mean that Elixir functions can't be pure.
+In fact, most people (myself included) will tell you that you should try to write pure functions whenever possible.
+But it does mean that we can't **rely** on Elixir functions being pure.

-## How does pattern matching even work?
+## Elixir's pattern matching

 Elixir relies on Erlang and BEAM whenever possible.
-In fact one of Elixir's core design tenants is to never re-invent a solution to a problem that Erlang has already solved.
+In fact one of Elixir's core design tenants is to never re-invent a solution to a problem Erlang has already solved.
 Pattern matching is no exception.

-Rather then recreate a pattern matching system, Elixir uses Erlang's.
-Because of this Elixir can take advantage of the optimizations and efficiencies built into Erlang's pattern matching.
+Rather then recreate a pattern matching system Elixir uses Erlang's.
+Because of this Elixir gets the optimizations and efficiencies already built into Erlang's pattern matching.
 But it also means that it has to obey the same rules.
-In this case it means that it has to follow the same rules about guards.
+In this case it means that Elixir's guard clauses have to follow Erlang's rules about guard clauses.

 ## A long time ago...

 The creators of Erlang knew that if you wanted to allow for functions inside a guard clause then you would have to ensure that those functions were:

-1) fast
-2) pure
+1. Fast
+2. Pure

-There's no trivial way to verify this in Erlang.
-Instead it was decided to limit the functions that could be used in a guard clause to those functions that **could** be guaranteed to be both fast and pure.
+There's no trivial way to verify functional purity in Erlang.
+So instead the creators decided to limit guard clauses to internal functions.
+That way they could ensure that these functions were both fast and pure.

+This is why we get errors when we try to use our own functions in guard clauses.
+Erlang has no way of knowing if that function is safe.
+Instead it simply stops you from using the function at all.

-## Defining our own guards
+## Defining our own guards - Macros FTW.

 We can't use any old function in guard clauses, but that doesn't mean that we're totally out of options.
-As long as we confine ourselves to using the built-in functions we can achieve what we want with macros!
+As long as we confine ourselves to the built-in functions and predicates we can achieve what we want with macros!

 Instead of defining `kid?/1`, `teen?/1`, and `elder?/1` as a functions we can define them as macros: